ceebecee/ClipScape-App/README.md

 1. Click the **Assistant** strip at the bottom of the window to expand the chat panel.
 2. Use the **Ask about** dropdown to choose a scope:
     - **Entire library** — chat across every analyzed video
-    - **Current view** — limit to the videos matching your current filters/search (auto-selected when filters are active)
+    - **Current view** — limit to the videos matching within the currently selected project
     - **Selected video** — chat only about the video you have selected in the grid
 3. Type a question — e.g. *"Which videos feature outdoor scenes at sunset?"* or *"Summarise what happens in this clip"* — and press **Enter**.

-The assistant answers with a short intro followed by grouped video cards — each card shows a thumbnail, title, an optional description, and (where relevant) start/end timestamp chips.
+The assistant answers with a short intro followed by grouped video cards.
+Each card shows a thumbnail, title, an optional description, and (where relevant) start/end timestamp chips.
 Click a card or a citation to jump straight to that video and seek to the referenced moment.
 Expand the **sources** drawer under an answer to see exactly which transcript, moment, entity, scene, or analysis snippets the answer was grounded in.
 Use **Clear** to start a fresh conversation.

-That's it — you're now chatting with your video library.
+That's it! you're now chatting with your video library.